 Compact for Parents

-The mission of Manatee Academy is to provide a nurturing and safe environment where every child is challenged to be a successful member of our diverse and global communityabilities.
-Our goal is to have students achieve mastery of the Florida Sunshine State Standards in the areas of Reading, Math, Writing, Grammar, Science and Social Studies.
+The Mission of Manatee Academy is to acknowledge our cultural diversity, nurture each child, accept our differences and abilities, teach for success with the cooperation and support of the parents and the community; educate effectively by setting high academic standards and emulate an eagerness and enthusiasm for learning, making Manatee a positive environment for all.
+Our goal is to have students achieve mastery of the Florida Standards in the areas of Reading, Math, Writing, Grammar, Science and Social Studies.
 In order to accomplish this, teaching takes place in a structured classroom setting where limits are firmly established and understood.

 Manatee Academy expects students and parents to comply with the requirements of the St. Lucie County School District and the school.